k-box/k-box/readme.md

 ## Contributing

 Thank you for considering contributing to the K-Box!

-The [contribution guide](./contributing.md) is currently under heavy rewrite, but in the meantime you can still submit Pull Requests.
+We have a small [contribution guide](./contributing.md) that might be of help.

 When submitting pull/merge requests always consider the `master` branch as your target.